How to Detect Fake Engagement on Social Media: A 2026 Guide

 TikTok's algorithm is less transparent than Instagram.
 Detection requires more manual work.

 TikTok detection strategies: - Check if the creator went viral overnight without prior content.
 Real growth is usually gradual. - Examine duet and stitch engagement.
 Real TikTok creators get meaningful responses to their content.
 Bot followers don't duet or stitch. - Look at sound adoption.
 If a creator uses trending sounds, real followers engage with those sounds too.
-Check if the engagement aligns with sound popularity. - Verify creator fund eligibility.
-TikTok Creator Fund requires real engagement.
+Check if the engagement aligns with sound popularity. - Verify Creator Rewards Program eligibility.
+TikTok Creator Rewards Program requires real engagement.
 If someone claims they're in the fund but engagement looks fake, it's inconsistent.

 5.3 LinkedIn Fraud Detection